infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Governments & UN/Canada_British Columbia_Food and Nutrition Manual for homes.md

 		- [SCREENING FORM - When to Refer to a Registered Dietitian](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#SCREENING%20FORM%20-%20When%20to%20Refer%20to%20a%20Registered%20Dietitian)
 	- Care and Assisted Living Form in terms of nutrition care planning.
 	- Mealtime Checklist: To review the mealtime environment in the facility.
-	- Meals and More Checklist: To determine whether key information contained in theMeals and More manual has been implemented in the facility.
+	- Meals and More Checklist: To determine whether key information contained in theMeals and More manual has been implemented in the facility
+	-

 ## Menu Checklist
 - The purpose of this checklist is to review the facility’s menu to see if it meets the minimum recommendations of the Eating Well with Canada’s Food Guide.